mikaelsundell/dctl/README.md

 #### ACES scene-linear and calibration curves

-To account for the effects of film stock and the use of various ECN-2 chemicals, developer time and temperature, camera and lightbox - calibration curves are applied to match ideal Cineon code values to convert the negative into a positive.
-In this example, photoscanning was used along with rawtoaces to convert the camera RAW data to scene-linear ACES, starting with as much information as possible.
+To account for the effects of film stock and the use of various ECN-2 chemicals, developer time and temperature, camera and lightbox settings - calibration curves are applied to match ideal cineon code values.
+In this example, photoscanning was used along with the rawtoaces tool to convert the Camera RAW CR2 file to scene-linear ACES, starting with as much information as possible.
 However, because the science is not exact, manual tweaking using density scaling and calibration curves is needed depending on the setup.

 ![MS-LogC3-Invert.dctl figure](resources/MS-LogC3-Invert_calibration.png "MS-Cineon-Invert.dctl")